 STRATEGIC EMERGING INDUSTRIES

-ENVIRONMENTAL PROTECTION, ENERGY CONSERVATION AND EMISSION REDUCTION
+ENVIRONMENTAL PROTECTION, ENERGY CONSERVATION AND EMISSIONS REDUCTION

-LIVELIHOODS AND SOCIAL WELL-BEING
+LIVELIHOODS AND SOCIAL WELLBEING

-LOW-INCOME HOUSING PROJECTS
+AFFORDABLE HOUSING PROJECTS

 In 2013, the Bank maintained its support to the affordable housing sector by focusing on shantytown reconstruction across China.
 Through product innovation and policy enhancement, the Bank made tremendous efforts in establishing a sustainable system that provides housing security to local residents and helps solve the housing problems of low-income families.
 It also achieved a major breakthrough in a special soft loan business for shantytown redevelopment.
 The Bank had a total of RMB 162.8 billion in new loans to this particular sector in 2013, and supported shantytown redevelopment in Beijing's Baiwanzhuang, Baotou's Beiliang, Heilongjiang's Harbin, Gansu's Lanzhou and Jilin.
 The Bank's affordable housing portforlio, for the third straight year, exceeded RMB 100 billion in incremental outstanding balance, snatching up a 60% market share or higher in each of the last three years.